mt-chilgab/jouleHeatingMultiRegionFoam/README.md

 `sigma*((fvc::grad(elpot))&(fvc::grad(elpot)))`

 ## Usage
-Electrical conductance $sigma$(sigma), electric potential $V$(elpot) and electric current density $\mathbf{J}$(J) are added as new fields, and initial / boundary condition for electric conductance and potential is essential.
+Electrical conductance $\sigma$\(sigma\), electric potential $V$\(elpot\) and electric current density $\mathbf{J}$\(J\) are added as new fields,

+ 1. **Initial / boundary condition for electric conductance and potential is essential.**
-Electric conductance is calculated by interpolateXY every step so calculated condition should be assigned.
-Also, file named 'sigma' is required in every constant/(solid region) directories.
+ 2. **Electric conductance is calculated by interpolateXY every step so calculated condition should be assigned.**
+ 3. **File named 'sigma' is required in every constant/\(solid region\) directories.
   It looks like this:
   `(
   293.15 6666666.67
   373.15 6410256.41
   473.15 6172839.51
   573.15 5917159.76
   673.15 5714285.71
   )`

   As you may easily figure out, the first column stands for absolute temperatures in Kelvin and the second column stands for corresponding electrical conductance values at the temperature, represented in S/m.

 ## References